Doreen-Onyango/groupie-tracker/README.md

 This project is public and open to contributions.
 Create pull requests if need be.

 ## Authours
-This project is created and managed by:
+This project is maintained by:
 1. [Adioz Daniel](https://github.com/Adiozdaniel)
 2. [Doreen Onyango](https://github.com/Doreen-Onyango)